 Are you still using an Apple AirPort wireless router to create your home’s Wi-Fi network?
 If so, you are overdue for a replacement.
 Apple last’s major upgrade to their AirPort products was around 2012 when they introduced products that supported the fourth generation Wi-Fi protocols.
 Apple discontinued all AirPort products in April 2018.
 Not surprisingly, lots of improvements have occurred in Wi-Fi technologies since 2012, so you’d be much better served by replacing your aging AirPort Express, AirPort Extreme or AirPort Time Capsule.
 I suppose it could be a testament to the quality of Apple’s products that so many AirPort devices are still functioning and that they continue to receive the occasional firmware update from Apple.

 In many circumstances, I tend to recommend replacing your AirPort Express or Extreme devices with Eero Pro devices, very often an Eero Pro 3-pack.
-Check out this other Tech Tip if you’re replacing an Airport Time Capsule.
+Check out these other Tech Tips if you’re replacing an Airport Time Capsule or replacing an Airport Express.

 Eero, the company, makes a family of Eero Wi-Fi products.
 I tend to recommend the Eero Pro devices since they are the only Eero tri-band product.
 Briefly, one of the three communication channels (bands) is dedicated to inter-router communication.
 The other two channels (bands) are exclusively used by the Eero Pro to communicate with your Macs, iPhones, iPads, AppleTVs and other Wi-Fi devices.
 This improves the speed of your Wi-Fi network.